Boys and girls, please be seated and let's begin today's lesson. Mrs. Clark of

 Next, I experimented with a variety of tints to test their reaction to the gel and substrate.

-Overlay no. 1: DecoArt Fluid Acrylic - (Stencil by Darkroom Door)
+Overlay no. 1: DecoArt Fluid Acrylic - (

 Observation: The Blue Green Light acrylic was dried completely and adhered to the gel.
 It could not be wiped with a wet cloth.
 Sanding was required to regain transparency.
 Raw Umber acrylic was applied and burnished while wet with a more satisfying result.